Step 1: What TRIPS helps you do

-TRIPS helps you turn a route into a practical backpacking or hiking plan.
+TRIPS helps you turn a route into a route-level and day-level plan.

-• How hard is this route likely to feel?
+• How hard does this route look under the current inputs?

-• Where should I split the route into camps?
+• Where should I place campsites or split points?

-• How do pace, fitness assumptions, pack weight, food, sleep, and altitude change the plan?
+• How do inputs such as pace strategy, load, food, sleep, and altitude change the outputs?

 TRIPS is a planning tool.
 It is not a medical device, and it cannot guarantee field outcomes.

-Weather, terrain conditions, trail quality, off-trail travel, technical obstacles, illness, injury, navigation errors, and day-of decision making can all change what is realistic on the ground.
+Weather, terrain conditions, trail quality, off-trail travel, technical obstacles, illness, injury, navigation errors, and day-of decisions can change field outcomes.

 TRIPS works best as an iteration tool.